19hours/sg-statutes/Acts/Charities Act.md

 (9) Where the Commissioner so notifies his concurrence with the resolution, then —

-(a) if the resolution was passed under subsection (2)(a) or (b), the charity trustees shall arrange for all the property of the transferor charity to be transferred in accordance with the resolution and on terms that any property so transferred —
+(a) if the resolution was passed under subsection (2)(a) or (b), the governing board members shall arrange for all the property of the transferor charity to be transferred in accordance with the resolution and on terms that any property so transferred —

 (i) shall be held and applied by the charity to which it is transferred (referred to in this Act as the transferee charity) for the purposes of that charity; but

 (ii) shall, as property of the transferee charity, nevertheless be subject to any restrictions on expenditure to which it is subject as property of the transferor charity,

-and those trustees shall arrange for it to be so transferred by such date as may be specified in the notification; and
+and those governing board members shall arrange for it to be so transferred by such date as may be specified in the notification; and

 [34/2010 wef 01/03/2011]

-(b) if the resolution was passed under subsection (2)(c) or (d), the trusts of the charity shall be deemed, as from such date as may be specified in the notification, to have been modified in accordance with the terms of the resolution.
+(b) if the resolution was passed under subsection (2)(c) or (d), the governing instruments of the charity shall be deemed, as from such date as may be specified in the notification, to have been modified in accordance with the terms of the resolution.

 [34/2010 wef 01/03/2011]

-(10) For the purpose of enabling any property to be transferred to a charity under this section, the Commissioner shall have the power, at the request of the charity trustees of that charity, to make orders vesting any property of the transferor charity —
+(10) For the purpose of enabling any property to be transferred to a charity under this section, the Commissioner shall have the power, at the request of the governing board members of that charity, to make orders vesting any property of the transferor charity —

-(a) in the charity trustees of the first-mentioned charity or in any trustee for that charity; or
+(a) in the governing board members of the first-mentioned charity or in any trustee for that charity; or

-(b) in any other person nominated by those charity trustees to hold the property in trust for that charity.
+(b) in any other person nominated by those governing board members to hold the property in trust for that charity.

 [34/2010 wef 01/03/2011]